-GULLIES TOURS DMC & T.O. is a young professional Destination Management Company and full-service specialized provider in the organization of tailor-made groups tour packages, events and incentives in all regions of Italy and Argentina.
-All our tour packages, theme travel, leisure, incentives, events and hospitality are high quality and customised programs.
-Some of the packages are exclusive programs in science, history, philosophy, literature, art, culture and religion.
-GULLIES TOURS DMC & T.O. is created by well experienced Travel Agent with a professional background of more than 24 years in the tourism industry, with in-depth knowledge of Travel and Tourism products in Italy and in Argentina, strong with all the enthusiasm and the professionalism that a customer expects when putting their dreams in the hands of a Professional Organizer.
-GULLIES TOURS DMC & T.O. ensures travel arrangements for groups from the beginning to end, negotiating rates and deals to arrive with excellent services at the best package for the best price per person, as well as providing them with technical and practical support through the trip.
+GULLIES TOURS DMC & T.O. is a young professional Destination Management Company and B2B full-service specialized provider in the organization of tour packages, leisure and luxury travel, adventure and outdoor activities, events and incentives in all regions of Argentina and Italy with strengths in Tuscany.
+Our products focus on safety, health, nature, wellbeing and customization travel for FITs, family trips and exclusive small group tours.
+Gullies Tours is created by well experienced Travel Agent with a professional background of more than 26 years in the tourism industry, strong with all the enthusiasm and the professionalism that a customer expects when putting their dreams in the hands of a Professional Organizer.
+Gullies Tours ensures clients stay safe at each stage of their travel and deliver travel arrangements from the beginning to end, negotiating rates and deals to arrive with excellent services at the best package for the best price per person, as well as providing them with technical and practical support through the trip.
 We have developed over the years a tight network of contacts and collaborations which allows us to find the best solution to any request.
 Our approach involves using a savvy understanding of time and travel scheduling as well as extensive travel experience in multiple countries.
 Travel is our Passion!

 Follow us on Facebook, Instagram, Twitter, YouTube, Wechat, Telegram @Gulliestours

 Italo-Argentina globetrotter with a unique crush both on South America and on Italy, country of birth, Serena has been travelling the world since birth and has lived in Brazil, Argentina, Germany and Italy.
-A child of parents who were both heavily involved in travel, Serena was born to be a travel agent and to bring her passion and words worldwide!
-A seasoned professional travel agent with over 24 years of experience in tourism, skilled translator, multitasking worker, and mum, she loves sharing her passion for travel discovering new emotions that suit her lifestyle.
+A child of parents both heavily involved in travel, Serena was born to be a travel agent and to bring her passion worldwide!
+A seasoned professional travel agent with over 26 years of experience in tourism, multitasking worker, and mum, she loves sharing her passion for travel delighting travelers with unique, unexpected, and once-in-a-lifetime experiences.

 With the energy of New York, the architectural feel of Paris, and the chaotic pace of a major Latin American city all rolled into one, Buenos Aires is in a class of its own.
 Buenos Aires is also called the “Paris of South America,” for its soaring architecture and rich European heritage.
 But the city and its people, known as porteños, are a study in contrasts: European sensibilities and Latin American passion; wide boulevards and cobblestone alleys; steamy tango and romping rock and roll; sidewalk cafés and soccer fanatics; bejeweled ladies draped in fur coats and children rummaging through garbage for cardboard scraps.
 Buenos Aires, which sprawls over 202 square kilometers and has a population of about three million, is a patchwork of distinct, fascinating communities, from the frenetic downtown and working-class tanguero neighborhoods such as La Boca and San Telmo, to wealthy districts such as Recoleta and trendy Palermo, to middle-class barrios such as Belgrano and Caballito.